-- If flame is not sensed within the 15-second lockout time, the control shuts down on safety lockout.
-The reset button on the control must be manually reset. - If control locks out 3 times, the control enters restricted lockout.
-To reset Beckett 7505: hold reset button down for 15 seconds until the red light turns off and the yellow light turns on. - After flame is established, the ignition remains ON for 10 seconds to ensure flame stability.
+• If flame is not sensed within the 15-second lockout time, the control shuts down on safety lockout.
+The reset button on the control must be manually reset.

+- If control locks out 3 times, the control enters restricted lockout.
+To reset: Honeywell R7184: hold down the reset button for 45 seconds until the LED flashes once.
+Beckett 7505: hold down reset button for 15 seconds until the red light turns off and the yellow light turns on. - 3.
+After flame is established, the ignition remains ON for 10 seconds to ensure flame stability.
 It then turns off (interrupted ignition). - 4.
-The circulating air blower will energize and the temperature fan switch will close.

-- 5. The furnace runs until the demand for heat is satisfied and the burner shuts down. - 6.
+The circulating air blower will energize and the temperature fan switch will close. - 5.
+The furnace runs until the demand for heat is satisfied and the burner shuts down. - 6.
 The circulating air blower will de-energize when the temperature fan switch opens.